 At the current time:

 - A Member Advisory Council representing the Western Slope meets on a quarterly basis in Grand Junction.

-- A Member Advisory Council representing Larimer County began meeting in the summer of 2018 and meets on a bi-monthly basis in Fort Collins.
+- A Member Advisory Council representing Larimer County meets on a bi-monthly basis in Fort Collins.

 Member Advisory Council FAQs